magiblot/tvision/README.md

 On Windows (including WSL) and macOS, clipboard integration is supported out-of-the-box.

-On Unix systems other than macOS, it is necessary to install some external dependencies.
+On Unix/Linux systems (except macOS) it is necessary to install some external dependencies.
 See [runtime requirements](#build-linux-runtime).

 For applications running remotely (e.g. through SSH), clipboard integration is supported in the following situations: